 Get Your Bucket List Ready for Some of the Top Attractions in Spain!

 Your favourite penguins are back – and this time we’re heading back to Spain!
-In our first post about Spain, we covered some of the best cities that you should visit.
+In our first post about Spain, we covered some of the best cities that you should visit in Spain.
 Well, now it’s time to talk about what you shouldn’t miss while you’re travelling through Spain!
 Here is a list of some of the top attractions you can see all over the country.

 Admittedly, Lisa has been to most of these because she did live in Bilbao for awhile.
 The best advice we can give you before diving into the post is to seriously book your tickets ahead of time for some attractions.
 It’s no secret how busy Spain can get in the summertime.